Last Updated on

 Observe any increase in wet and sticky vaginal secretions, which happens just before ovulation.
 After ovulation, the cervical mucus lessens and appears to be thicker and cloudier.

 Once you have estimated the monthly time frame of your ovulation, you should plan to have sex during the fertility window, which lasts two to three days before ovulation and on the day of your ovulation.

 Additional tips about having sex before ovulation include ensuring that you, as a couple, have not gone through the long dry spell of not having sex prior to having intercourse during the fertility period.
-To prevent the build-up of dead sperm in his semen, men should also ejaculate at least once in the days before having intercourse.
+To prevent the build-up of dead sperm in the semen, the male partner should also ejaculate at least once in the days before having intercourse.

 As a couple, you must both be in the best of physical health before you even try to conceive a baby.
 Most doctors would recommend that you fix an appointment with an obstetrician to discuss any health problems and to get screened for any genetic disorders.
 Additionally, your doctor can recommend you make some lifestyle-related changes, which can improve your chances of conception.

 In order to increase your chances of conception, avoid the following:

 Many research studies have shown that the use of vaginal lubricants can damage the sperm and interfere with their movement to the uterus to fertilize the egg.
 This is because the pH level (acidity) of lubricants are high enough to kill the sperm.
 Instead of harmful lubricants, use foreplay activities such as sensitive touching, kissing, and hugging for 15 to 20 minutes before having intercourse.
 If foreplay does not work, it is better to use warm water as a lubricant, as water is not toxic to sperm.